CloudBytes-Academy/CloudBytes.dev/app/content/articles/0028-ssh-raspberrypi-vscode.md

 Category: Articles
 Tags: python, raspberrypi
 Author: Rehan Haider
-Summary: How to connect and develop remotely on Raspberry PI by using VSCode to SSH in
+Summary: How to connect and develop remotely on Raspberry PI by SSHing in using VSCode
 Keywords: Python, Raspberrypi, vscode, ssh